MRTURTLERULZ/SpotifyQueuer/README.md

 2. Scores known songs with a TensorFlow model when available.
 3. Samples from high-scoring songs and adds a small batch to your Spotify queue.

-The old `music-ai-recommender` project is kept as reference.
-This project is the cleaner service target.

 ## Design

 - `snapshots` stores currently-playing observations.
 Raw Spotify JSON is not persisted by default; set `PERSIST_RAW_SPOTIFY_PAYLOADS=true` only while debugging.